DeviesDevelopment/ecs-awesome-pipeline-part2/README.md

 ### Create an AWS IAM user

 How to generate an access key to use with the AWS CLI.
-This is needed in order to use the Devies AWS account.
-- Go to AWS IAM > Users > Add user.
+- Go to AWS IAM > Users > Add user in the AWS Console.
 - Select "Programmatic access" (and "AWS Management Console access" if you want to).
 - In the next step, add the user to the group "developer".
 - If you need to, you can then edit the groups for this permission.
 - Remember to copy the generated key id and secret access key (and password if you generated one), because you will not be able to retrieve them later.
 - Put the credentials into `~/.aws/credentials`.

+You can either use the same credentials for Github Actions or generate a separate set of credentials.

+## Deployment

-## Publish Docker image
+### Publish Docker image (manually)

     docker build -t hello-world .